-NURS 9530a, Clinical D.N.P.
-Practicum III Joan Combellick
+NURS 9525a, Clinical DNP Practicum II Joan Combellick

-This course is the third in a series of four Clinical D.N.P. practica in which students gain health care agency experience in preparing for, developing, implementing, evaluating, and disseminating their D.N.P. projects.
-In this third practicum, students implement their D.N.P. projects in the health care system or agency where they completed the first two clinical D.N.P. practica.
-They consult with their outside mentors/experts to execute their written plan as developed in Clinical D.N.P.
-Practicum II (NURS 9520).
+This course is the second in a series of three Clinical DNP Practica in which students gain experience in preparing for, developing, implementing, evaluating, and disseminating their DNP projects.
+In this second practicum, students implement their DNP projects in the healthcare system or agency where they have completed the first Clinical DNP practica.
+They consult with their outside mentors/experts to execute their written plan as developed in Clinical DNP Practicum II.
 The expected outcome is completion of the implementation phase of their project.
-Students keep weekly logs of their activities, which are submitted to, reviewed by, and discussed with course faculty.
-Required of all second-year Clinical D.N.P. students.
-180 hours.
-Prerequisite: NURS 9520.
-4 Course cr
+This course is required for all second year Clinical DNP students after successful completion of the Spring semester Year 2.
+5 Course cr